gondek/notes.gondek.ca/notes/reproducable-testing.md

 # step will run quite fast on hosts which have previously built parts
 # of the same image (be sure to enable it in your build environment).
 # The corresponding Dockerfile is shown later in this post.
-IMAGE_TAG="my-project-name-unit-tests:latest"
+IMAGE_TAG="my-project-name-tests:latest"
-docker build --target unit-tests --tag "$IMAGE_TAG" .
+docker build --target tests --tag "$IMAGE_TAG" .

 # Define a working directly in the container where we will mount files.
 CONTAINER_WORKDIR="/opt/document-parser"